 A short video of our Working Group explaining what Safe Space means to us.

-CaSS is unique from any other service, as we honour our guest’s autonomy by not calling external services for intervention, without the consent from our guest.
 For many people experiencing a suicidal crisis, emergency departments are the most immediately accessed or only form of support.
 However, busy emergency departments are not ideal locations for people who are in psychological/emotional distress.
+CaSS is unique from any other service, as we honour our guest’s autonomy by not calling external services for intervention, without the consent of our guest.

-Everyone is welcome to attend the space, during our opening hours.
-No referral or appointments are necessary.
-In the future we hope to connect guests with a wide range of other community based services such as housing, relationship counselling or financial assistance, to help address the causes of their distress.
 Everyone who attends Safe Space is treated with respect, kindness, and compassion.
+If appropriate, we try to connect guests with a wide range of other community-based services such as housing, relationship counselling or financial assistance, to help address the causes of their distress.

 History of Safe Spaces